 As I type we are bobbing around on a very tranquil Solomon Sea agonizingly close to the beautiful lagoons of the Treasury Islands.
 No wind to speak of for 3 days and what we have had has been against the head.
 But the skies are clear, it's not rained for days and we've been treated the greatest display of stars yet...

 We sail now in Solomon' waters, which feels good.
-The weather maybe grey and cool, but the Solomon's give me a good warm feeling inside.
+The weather maybe grey and cool, but the Solomon's give me a warm feeling inside.
 Klaus's 15-year-old cruising guide said that Mono Island in the Treasury Group was one of the most hospitable places in the country.
-That's big talk, especially in the South Pacific, but Mono did not disappoint...
+Big talk, especially in the South Pacific, but Mono did not disappoint...

 As the wind picked up again I figured that actually yes, we could lose the boat.
 And if it happened it would be wet, dangerous and embarrassing.
-We'd been blown off course by a sudden squall whilst crossing West Bay on Pavuvu Island.
-It wasn't far to go, but the head wind was a pain when we started and a nightmare when it started blowing Force 6 straight into our faces...
+We'd been blown off course by a sudden squall whilst crossing West Bay.
+It wasn't far to go, but the head wind was a pain when we started and a nightmare when it started blowing Force 6...

 It feels like the final push, the downhill run to Tikopia and Anuta.
 The local MP in Honiara has radio contact with the islands and apparently preparations for our arrival have already begun.
 But first we have the little matter of 400 odd sea miles along the northern coasts of Guadalcanal and Makira to Lata in the Santa Cruz Islands...